veillette/physics-book/contents/ch1PhysicalQuantitiesAndUnits.md

 want to convert to.
 In this case, we have units in **meters** and we want to convert to **kilometers**.

-Next, we need to determine a **conversion factor**{: class="term"
-#import-auto-id2657858} relating meters to kilometers.
-A conversion factor is a
-ratio expressing how many of one unit are equal to another unit.
+Next, we need to determine a **conversion factor** relating meters to kilometers.
+A conversion factor is a ratio expressing how many of one unit are equal to another unit.
 For example, there are 12 inches in 1 foot, 100 centimeters in 1 meter, 60 seconds in 1 minute, and so on.
 In this case, we know that there are 1 000 meters in 1